nullstack-solutions/qr/screenshots/README.md

 device pixel ratio used during capture.
 The validation test uses this metadata to crop the generated screenshots precisely and prove that each rendered QR remains scannable.

 All generated assets remain ignored by Git.
-The Python test `tests/testValidQrScrenshots.py` expects the screenshots to be present and fails with a helpful message if they are missing so that the pipeline clearly indicates when generation did not run.
+The JavaScript Playwright spec `tests/e2e/qr-scannable.spec.ts` decodes the captured canvases with `jsqr`, so if a screenshot goes missing or the QR preview becomes unreadable the CI run fails with a clear error.